Ways you can help

 £20 per month is enough to buy a child a nutritious meal every school day which helps the child to concentrate at school

-Alternatively you can donate monthly any amount you choose as every pound we receive goes to help the Children
+Alternatively you can donate any amount monthly to help the Children

 For a regular donation by standing order please download our Standing Order Form below